What every startup founder needs to know about 409A valuations

 The 409A valuation process may not be the most exciting thing on a startup founder’s to-do list, but it’s critical to your company’s long-term success.
 You can’t offer equity to employees without it, and you need to update it at least once a year.

-With inflation at a 40-year high, rising interest rates, and volatility in the market throughout 2022, you might also need to consider updating your 409A even if you aren’t “due” yet.
+With economic conditions constantly changing, you might also need to consider updating your 409A even if you aren’t “due” yet.

 In this article, we’ll walk you through some key considerations for founders as they navigate their 409A.
 You can also learn what a 409A valuation is or download a sample 409A report before getting started.